Losant/losant-docs/docs/workflows/overview.md

 ### Temp High - Conditional Node

-[Conditional nodes](/workflows/logic/conditional/) allow you to branch the workflow based on an [expression](/workflows/accessing-payload-data/#expressions) that evaluates to true or false.
-If the expression is true, the workflow branches right.
-If the expression is false, the workflow branches left.
+[Conditional Nodes](/workflows/logic/conditional/) allow you to branch the workflow based on an [expression](/workflows/accessing-payload-data/#expressions) that evaluates to `true` or `false`.
+If the expression is `true`, the workflow branches right.
+If the expression is `false`, the workflow branches left.

 ![Workflow Overview Conditional](/images/workflows/overview-conditional.png "Workflow Overview Conditional")

 This node doesn't modify the payload, but it is using a value in the payload to make a decision.
-In short, the [expression](/workflows/accessing-payload-data/#expressions) in the Conditional node allows for testing the truthiness of a condition against a payload property.
+In short, the [expression](/workflows/accessing-payload-data/#expressions) in the Conditional Node allows for testing the truthiness of a condition against a payload property.
 In this example, the expression is:

 ```handlebars
 {{ data.tempF }} > 75
 ```

 Whenever this node is executed it will grab the `data.tempF` value in the payload and check to see whether it's greater than 75.
-Since we saw that the tempF value in our payload is currently 77, this conditional will branch to the right.
-The conditional node doesn't modify the payload, so the same payload that was passed to it will flow as-is to the next node in the workflow.
+Since we saw that the `tempF` value in our payload is currently 77, this workflow will branch to the right.
+The Conditional Node doesn't modify the payload, so the same payload that was passed to it will flow as-is to the next node in the workflow.

 ### Convert ˚F to ˚C - Math Node

-[Math nodes](/workflows/logic/math/) allow you to write mathematical expressions and store the result anywhere on the payload.
+A [Math Node](/workflows/logic/math/) allows you to write mathematical expressions and store the result on the payload.

 ![Workflow Overview Math](/images/workflows/overview-math.png "Workflow Overview Math")

-Each math node supports multiple statements, but this example is only using one.
-Each statement includes the actual expression and a [payload path](/workflows/accessing-payload-data/#payload-paths) of where to store the result.
+Each Math Node supports multiple statements, but this example is only using one.
+Each statement includes the actual expression and a [payload path](/workflows/accessing-payload-data/#payload-paths) for where to store the result.
 For this example, the expression is:

 ```handlebars
 ( {{ data.tempF }} - 32 ) / 1.8
 ```

-Just like with the Conditional node, you can reference values from the payload in these expressions.
+Just like with the Conditional Node, you can reference values from the payload in these expressions.
 This is simply converting degrees Fahrenheit to degrees Celsius.

 The second part of each math expression is a [payload path](/workflows/accessing-payload-data/#payload-paths) to store the result.
 In this example the payload path is: